zacharydanger/leftnode.com/_posts/2011-09-20-lets-talk-about-kin.md

     cd /var/www/kin
     mkdir application/{controllers,views} -p

-Kin likes it when you the conventions it defines.
+Kin likes it when you use the conventions it defines.

 ### What is RESTful
 The acronym REST and RESTful has been used a lot recently.
 Unfortunately, it's mostly been used incorrectly.
 One of the causes of that is the acronym definition itself: Representational State Transfer.
 Representational State Transfer is vague, it is hard to pin down its exact meaning, so programmers have built what they consider to be a RESTful web-service and thats what is has become.
 The idea REST is complex, and it would be difficult to build a system that adheres to the true definition of REST completely.
 Thus, I've taken REST over HTTP to mean building a web-service that respects HTTP request and response headers (Accept, Accept-Encoding, Accept-Language, Content-Type, etc) and HTTP response codes (200, 201, 404, 409, 500, etc).
 Calls to the service are done over HTTP through several different methods: GET, POST, PUT, DELETE (and others such as OPTIONS, HEAD, and TRACE, but I will not discuss those).
 A RESTful web-service should also do its best to respect HTTP's stateless definition.